Team-Inceptus/InceptusNMS/CONTRIBUTING.md

   - `comment` should always be the last line in the object.

 #### `methods` object

+Record Classes will automatically generate methods for you according to the constructor with the most parameters.

 - This object should always be the fifth object (for enums) or fourth object (for non-enums) in the JSON file.
 If not provided, no methods will be generated.
 - The objects in this object should have their keys be the method name as case sensitive, and must be in the order declared on the class file.